teiniker/teiniker-lectures-secureservices/continuous-delivery/infrastructure/docker/Docker-Security.md

     Docker did not originally include any support for managing secrets.
     As a result, people hacked their own solutions:
-    * **Passing secrets in environment variables**: Environment variables are discouraged because they are acessible by any process in the container, thus easyli leaked.
+    * **Passing secrets in environment variables**: Environment variables are discouraged because they are acessible by any process in the container, thus easily leaked.
     * **Build-time environment variables**: The Docker build-time environment variables where not designed to handle secrets.

     It is recommended to use a **general-purpose secret keeper** such as